-- Exercise gyms, where applicable for coursework

 - Desks and chairs

 - Library tables

 - Handrails

 - Tables

 - Faucets

 - Doorknobs

 - Shared computers and shared keyboards

 Increased frequency of cleaning and disinfecting of these areas helps remove bacteria and viruses, including the COVID-19 coronavirus.
 These measures will take place at least twice a day.
 Custodial staff will clean all campus restrooms and elevators at least four times each day.